 - Too much ice buildup – Many of the latest units have an auto-defrost function that thaws the evaporator coils between compressor cycles.
 When there is too much ice, your machine’s cycles might be off.
 In this case, you might need to swap out the defrost timer.
 If you own an older machine that requires manual defrosting, remember to defrost at least once a year or when ice builds to about a quarter-inch in the interior.

 - Frozen coils – When the coils are frozen, there is a good chance there is something wrong with your unit’s pressure.
-This problem definitely requires the help of a professional technician or service company.
+This problem definitely requires the help of an authorized technician.

 The compressor moves refrigerant throughout your entire machine.
 These are some common problems that cause a defect in this part.